 It also acts as the link between the engine and the driveshaft, thereby transmitting power in the form of rotary kinetic energy.
 In other words, it connects the input and the output bodies of an engine.

 As you can see from these functions, the crankshaft is a core component of any engine.

 History of the Crankshaft

 Let's consider the origins of both the crankshaft and the crank mechanism independently.
+Here they go:

-A study of the Roman Empire revealed that cranks taking different forms were developed and used to accomplish various tasks between the 2nd and 6th centuries.
+Meanwhile, a study of the Roman Empire revealed that cranks taking different forms were developed and used to accomplish various tasks between the 2nd and 6th centuries.
 In the 5th century, the Celtiberians used a mounted handle of a hand mill, which operated as a crank.

 In the Book of Ingenious Devices, the Banū Mūsā brothers talked about several hydraulic devices that made use of an automatic crank.
 Two of these devices had an action that was akin to that of a crankshaft.